kurtshuler/homelab-docs/docs/mount-synology-nfs-share/startup-scripts-to-check-mounts.md

 The big issue when this happens is that I will have issues with my Docker media containers and not know why.
 The second script helps ensure my Synology NAS NFS media shares are connected properly **before** Docker containers that use then are started.

+### Safer recovery from power loss

+The second script automatically starts my media Docker compose at startup once their NFS shares are connected.
+This allows for an unattended full restart after power losses.

 ## Source Information

 My scripts are derived from [Anand's SimpleHomelab scripts](https://github.com/SimpleHomelab/docker-traefik/tree/master/scripts/hs){:target="_blank"}.